 Art Calendar Magazine, Professional Artist Magazine, The Crafts Report, and more

-Annie Strack teaching at Plaza Art Stores
+Annie Strack teaching at an art materials expo

 I have always been an artist; I can’t remember the first time I picked up a brush or created my first work of art.
 I used to paint as a hobby, until a harrowing incident at my previous job in 1998 that led me to change my life and my career.
 I had been working as a jeweler when a gang of armed robbers convinced me that it was time for a career change.
 It was while I laid bound and gagged with a gun to my head, listening to the gunmen discuss my fate as if my life had no more meaning than a discarded gum wrapper, that I had an epiphany; life is too short to waste even a moment on anything that we do not love, anything that does not bring passion and joy into our lives.
 I have been a full-time professional artist ever since.